jsuarezruiz/Xamarin.Forms.TabView/README.md

 ## Upcoming features

 Functionality in development or to be implemented:
-- Include **TabItemsSource** property in TabView to be able to add tabs from a source dynamically.
-- TabItemTemplate (DataTemplate).
 - Allow to disable or hide Tabs.
 - Support RTL.
 - Accesibility support.